 Shingles typically affects one million people every year, and usually does not return.
 Although in approximately 20% of cases, it can progress to a phase in which the skin lesions have healed, but the pain persists for many years, unless treated appropriately and aggressively by a pain management physician.
 This is known as post-herpetic neuralgia.
 In our practice, we usually perform nerve blocks within the region of the body where the patient is having pain, and this usually provides a long-term very effective solution for the pain.

 Prevention and proper treatment from an excellent team of doctors and staff are the best defenses against shingles.
 Though shingles can occur with any age, vaccination is strongly recommended for individuals who have never had chickenpox and for adults over 50.
 Early treatment can help shorten a shingles infection and lessen the chance of complications.
-So for more information or to schedule a visit, contact MidSouth Pain Treatment Center.
+If you would like to discuss more of this, contact us today to find a Midsouth Pain Treatment Center branch near you in Tennessee or Mississippi.

 – Tiara Baker